Automattic/wp-calypso/docs/react-component-unit-testing.md

 ## [Getting started](#getting-started)

-To run all current tests, run `make test` in the root source folder.
-You can also run individual tests by TODO: figure out how.
+To run all current tests, run `npm test` in the root source folder.
+You can also run individual tests.
+Check [How to run single test runner](https://github.com/Automattic/wp-calypso/blob/master/test/README.md#how-to-run-single-test-runner) documentation for more details.

-An easy way to find existing tests, to see how they were done or otherwise, is to run TODO: figure out how to search.
-Searching the Calypso Github repository also works.

 Going through the current tests is a good way to get ideas for how different kinds of things can be tested.

 ### [Set up a test environment](#setting-up-environment)

-TODO: Add reference to single runner.

-...
+It's highly possible that your tests will require to have DOM environment configured to work properly.
+We provide test helper that does all work for you.
+Check [Use fake DOM](https://github.com/Automattic/wp-calypso/tree/master/test/test/helpers/use-fake-dom) helper documentation to learn how to simulate DOM existence.

 ### [What to test?](#what-to-test)